gloryofrobots/arza/README.md

 ```

 ### Modules and bootstrap
-Module system is very simple: module = file and there are no packages
+Module system is very simple: module = file without any concept of multimodule package
 Module search path are always relative to startup script and there are no possibility of relative import

 Example directory structure